aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 When creating a new paragraph using [DocumentBuilder](https://apireference.aspose.com/words/net/aspose.words/documentbuilder), the builder always has a **Document** class linked to it through the [DocumentBuilder.Document](https://apireference.aspose.com/words/net/aspose.words/documentbuilder/properties/document) property.

-The following code example shows that when creating any node, a document that will own the node is always defined:
+The following code example demonstrates that when creating any node, a document that will own the node is always defined:

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Node-ExNode-OwnerDocument.cs" >}}